kolemare/SatelliteShipDetection/README.md

 # 🛰️ AOI Downloader & Ship Detection — Real-ESRGAN ×4 + ConvNeXt

 An interactive **Streamlit GUI** for selecting an **Area of Interest (AOI)** on a world map, downloading high-resolution map tiles, optionally **upscaling with Real-ESRGAN ×4**, and performing **ship detection** using a **ConvNeXt** model.
-Designed for convenient visual analysis and dataset preparation.
+Designed for convenient visual analysis.

 ---